jackdpage/pylux/README.rst

 Pylux is a program for creating and managing documentation for stage lighting.

 Pylux currently has the capability to generate plaintext documentation from Jinja template files and create 2D plots in SVG although you will need to provide your own fixture vector files.

-You can also import data from an Eos ASCII export, including the complete patch (excluding multicell fixtures), groups, and cues.
+You can also import data from an Eos ASCII export, including the complete patch, groups, palettes, and cues.

 Installation and Dependencies
 -----------------------------